beamtic/eightcontrol/README.md

 # Doorkeeper
-The Doorkeeper CMS – project is in the process of being moved to GitHub
+The Doorkeeper CMS – the project is in the process of being moved to GitHub

+Currently only a limited subset of classes is provided on GitHub